Markay12/LearnCppPart5/README.md

 	int nextId = 1000; //this would declare a Global variable

-	int getA() //this would define a function
+	int getA() //this would define a function rather than a method from the class {
-	{

 		return this->a;